Ian Rankin: Career

 In 2009 Rankin stated on BBC Radio 5 Live that he would start work on a five- or six-issue run on the comic book Hellblazer, although he may turn the story into a stand-alone graphic novel instead.
 The Vertigo Comics panel at WonderCon 2009 confirmed that the story would be published as a graphic novel, Dark Entries, the second release from the company's Vertigo Crime imprint.

 In 2013, Rankin co-wrote the play Dark Road with Mark Thomson, the artistic director of the Royal Lyceum Theatre.
 The play, which marked Rankin's play-writing debut, premiered at the Lyceum Theatre, Edinburgh, in September 2013.

 In 2005, Rankin became the tenth best-selling writer in Britain, accounting for 10% of all crime fiction sold.
 His Rebus books have sold over 35 million copies.

 He also wrote three non-Rebus crime novels in 1993-95 under the pseudonym Jack Harvey.

 In 2021, Rankin helped finish a draft by William McIlvanney, a prequel telling the story of an early case of McIlvanney's fictional detective Jack Laidlaw.
 McIlvanney, whom Rankin admires, had died in 2015 leaving the manuscript unfinished.
 It was published under the name The Dark Remains.

 In 2022, Rankin signed a deal with publisher Orion to write two new John Rebus novels.
 Later that year, he received a knighthood from HM Queen Elizabeth II for services to literature and charity as part of her Birthday Honours List.

+In August 2025, Rankin was a guest on the Off the Shelf podcast as part of a feature on the McIlvanney Prize.

+Rankin is scheduled to interview John Grisham as part of the 2026 Edinburgh International Book Festival; this will be Grisham's first appearance at the Festival.